Charles Kohlhase

-Charles Kohlhase (born 1935) worked for forty years at NASA/JPL leading the design of several robotic deep-space planetary missions.
+Charles Kohlhase (born 1935) is an American aerospace engineer who worked for forty years at NASA/JPL leading the design of several robotic deep-space planetary missions.
 He is also an author, game developer and lecturer.

 Early life

 Kohlhase graduated with honors from The McCallie School in Chattanooga, Tennessee in 1953, with honors for a BS degree in Physics from the Georgia Institute of Technology in 1957, and with a Masters of Engineering degree from UCLA in 1968.
 He served as a LTJG on the US Navy aircraft carriers Essex and Independence from 1957–1959 as the assistant electrical officer of a nuclear weapons team.